 LaGuardia (1 hour from Stepping Stones).
 A rental car is best for direct transportation to Stepping Stones, or take the M-104 bus to 125th Street (15 minutes) and the Metro-North Railroad to Bedford Hills or Katonah.

 JFK (1.5 hours from Stepping Stones).
-Take public transportation to Manhattan and the Metro-North railroad, Hudson River line, to Bedford Hills or Katonah.
+A rental car is best for direct transportation.
+Or, take public transportation to Manhattan and the Metro-North railroad Harlem Line, to Bedford Hills or Katonah.

-Once in Bedford Hills or Katonah, take a 5 minute cab to Stepping Stones by calling (914) 232-5353 if there are non available upon arrival.
-Katonah is a larger downtown if you wish to shop or have lunch.
+If travelling by train, prior to arriving in Bedford Hills or Katonah, arrange the 5 minute cab ride to Stepping Stones by calling (914) 232-5353.
+Katonah is a larger downtown.
 Bedford Hills is a 3/4 mile walk (mostlly uphill) up Cherry Street and into the Wilson's neighborhood to Stepping Stones for those who wish to follow the historic route that Bill Wilson himself would walk on his trips to and from NYC.

 Other Places to Visit While in the Region